AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/ecr-kubernetes-tagging.md

 }
 ```

 The allowed rules and actions are limited.
-They do not allow complex rules such as remove all images with a given tag prefix after a certain amount of time
-while also excluding the latest one.
+For example, you cannot do any of the following:

-There cannot be exceptions to a rule.
-Once a rule matches an image it cannot be changed by another rule with a lower priority.
+- Match the same image with multiple rules ( this could be used to add exceptions to a rule ).
+If a rule matches an image it cannot be matched by another rule with a lower priority

-That's why we need something more in order to solve our problem.
+- Expire images both by count and by age
+- Choose to keep images that match a rule instead of expiring them
+- Match images with an exact tag, only tag prefixes are allowed

+To avoid some of these limitations and to solve our problem from the previous section I developed a simple tool called [kube-ecr-tagger][kube-ecr-tagger].

 ## kube-ecr-tagger

-To keep the lifecycle policies simple and to ensure that no unnused image remains in our ECR repositories, I wrote a simple tool called [kube-ecr-tagger][kube-ecr-tagger].

-The tool runs inside the cluster and tags the used ECR images in a given namespace, or in all namespaces, with either a given tag or a tag created by appending a unix timestamp to the passed tag prefix.
+[kube-ecr-tagger][kube-ecr-tagger] runs inside the cluster and tags the used ECR images in a given namespace, or in all namespaces, with either a given tag or a tag created by appending a unix timestamp to the passed tag prefix.

 If a tag is passed then there will only be one such tag in each repository.
 If a tag prefix is passed instead then there will be multiple tags in each repository with the same prefix.